carpentries-incubator/intro-image-classification-cnn/episodes/02-image-data.md

 In some cases you will be able to download an image dataset that is already labelled and can be used to classify a number of different object like we saw with the CIFAR dataset.
 Other examples include:

-- MNIST database - 60,000 training images of handwritten digits (0-9)
+- [MNIST database] - 60,000 training images of handwritten digits (0-9)
-- ImageNet - 14 million hand-annotated images indicating objects from more than 20,000 categories.
-ImageNet sponsors an annual software contest where programs compete to achieve the highest accuracy
+- [ImageNet] - 14 million hand-annotated images indicating objects from more than 20,000 categories.
+ImageNet sponsors an [annual software contest] where programs compete to achieve the highest accuracy.
+When choosing a pretrained network, the winners of these sorts of competitions are generally a good place to start.
-- MS COCO - >200,000 labelled images used for object detection, instance segmentation, keypoint analysis, and captioning
+- [MS COCO] - >200,000 labelled images used for object detection, instance segmentation, keypoint analysis, and captioning

 In other cases, you will need to create your own set of labelled images.
 For image classification the label applies to the entire image; object detection requires bounding boxes, and instance or semantic segmentation require each pixel to be labelled.